 The Senior Manager provides strong human resource management, including regular feedback, timely reviews, mentoring and career conversations.
 The are responsible for attracting, retaining , developing and engaging high quality staff.

 Incumbent will report to the Manager, MGB HealthCare Information Systems (IS) in the Dana-Farber Cancer Center Institute (DFCI) Project Management Office (PMO).
 The project specialist provides strong project management knowledge and proven experience

 for both the IS DFCI department and the cancer institute in areas impacted by and benefitting from IS systems and services.
 The focus of this position is: 1) to serve as a project manager for medium-to-large-scale initiatives, 2) to grow and mature

-the Project Management Office (PMO) with proven methodologies and tools, and 3) to support Partners and DFCI staff in project management best practices through coaching, mentoring, and training.
+the PMO with proven methodologies and tools, and 3) to support MGB and DFCI staff in project management best practices through coaching, mentoring, and training.
 These skills will be leveraged to assist in the use and continued improvement of standards

 throughout DFCI.
 Standards include project charters, schedules, success metrics, system deliverables, processes, etc. The project specialist will assist teams in project design; aid in the periodic review and auditing throughout a project’s lifecycle;

 and guide projects in process content, application of tools, and knowledge management.